American Motorcyclist Association: AMA Pro Racing

+AMA Pro Racing was formed in 1994 to respond to the growth of motorcycle racing in the United States and holds many events.
 The AMA is the largest motorsports organization in the world, overseeing 80 professional and more than 4,000 amateur events each year.
 The AMA also maintains the Motorcycle Hall of Fame located near Columbus, Ohio.
-It is the designated governing body of motorcycle sport in the US by the world governing body, the Fédération Internationale de Motocyclisme (FIM).
+It is the designated governing body of motorcycle sport in the US, as designated by the world governing body, the Fédération Internationale de Motocyclisme (FIM).

-AMA Pro Racing was formed in 1994 to respond to the growth of motorcycle racing in the United States and holds many events.
-The AMA Road Racing Series includes the AMA American Superbike Championship, the AMA Daytona Sportbike Championship (which incorporates the former AMA Supersport Championship and the now inactive AMA Formula Xtreme), and the new AMA Supersport Championship, which is limited to riders of age 16-21 on near stock 600cc motorcycles.

-Off-road racing series include AMA Grand National Championship, AMA Supercross, AMA Motocross Championship, AMA Hillclimb, AMA Supermoto Championship and AMA EnduroCross Championship.

 On March 7, 2008, the AMA Pro Racing series was sold to the Daytona Motorsports Group (DMG), headed by Roger Edmondson and Jim France.
 The DMG became responsible for the AMA Superbike Series, AMA Motocross Series, AMA Flat Track Series, AMA Supermoto Series, AMA Hillclimb Series, and ATV Pro Racing.
 The sale did not include the AMA Supercross and AMA Arenacross Series, whose rights are currently owned by Feld Entertainment.
 DMG would license the AMA name and trademarks to promote the motorcycle racing series.
 The new management sparked criticism among some of the press and fans for allegedly alienating the factory teams and for introducing NASCAR style rules such as rolling start and pace car.
 DMG was replaced by MotoAmerica as AMA Superbikes promoter in 2015.